log1cs/log1cs/README.md

 # こんにちは!

-former Truong Dinh High School student, now studying at Thuy Loi Uni. - robotics and artificial intelligence (freshman)
+former Truong Dinh High School student, now studying at Thuy Loi Uni. - robotics and artificial intelligence (2nd year, i hate this so much lmao)

 Language to communicate: mainly VI/EN/RU. <!-- and a few French, German (also Spanish too) -->